zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## T004 - Static Sample Contains a Subset of Keys from Live Result

-Static samples provide Zapier users and partners a way to preview and map the fields without actually making a request to your API.
-For a better UX, it's important that static samples truthfully reflect the live results pulled from your API, which users can see in their Zap History.
+Static samples provide Zapier users and partners a way to preview and map fields for a trigger or action without actually making a request to your API.
+It's important that static samples reflect the real results from these calls as seen in the Zap History.
+Errors occur when a Zap uses a field from static sample that is not provided once the Zap is running.

 This check requires the static sample you define for each trigger/action/search to contain a subset of the keys in the latest run in your [Zap History](https://zapier.com/app/history)